JPMorgan profits on capital markets in a cash-flush economy

 The bank slightly lowered its full-year outlook for interest income and bumped up its outlook for expenses, as rates remain near historic lows and revenue-related expenses have risen.

-Goldman Sachs Group Inc also beat estimates on Wednesday with a big surge in trading revenue, while Wells Fargo & Co showed similar trends in its loan portfolio.
+Goldman Sachs Group Inc (GS.N) also beat estimates on Wednesday with a big surge in trading revenue, while Wells Fargo & Co (WFC.N) showed similar trends in its loan portfolio.

-Reporting by Anirban Sen in Bengaluru and Elizabeth Dilts in New York; additional reporting by Ambar Warrick and Niket NishantWriting by Lauren Tara LaCapraEditing by Saumyadeb Chakrabarty, Chizu Nomiyama and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.